c-neto/carlosneto.dev/_sources/blog/2023/2023-10-19-git-cli-gui.md.txt

 - If you work several stacks, like me as a __DevOps Engineer__, I suggest using VSCode Git integration.
 It provides a simple UX/UI for a quick way to check the commit differences in one place, and the free version of the extension [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)  provides a simple way to perform more advanced operations like _squash_ and _rebase_.

-- For __Release Engineer__ enterprise workloads, the GitKraken sounds like the better approach because the commits historical is more important than a code statements visualization.
-If you works a Atlassian stacks, and linux workstations is not used, the SourceTree can be a better solution because the official the available integrations with Atlassian Stack.
+- For __Release Engineer__ enterprise workloads, the GitKraken sounds like the better chosen because your UI/UX brings pretty historical commits graphics.
+If you work an Atlassian stack, and Linux workstations are not used, the SourceTree can be a good idea because integrations with Atlassian Stack are available.